Tummy Tuck in Maryland

-Abdominoplasty is a typical procedure in a Mommy Makeover, as well as after post-bariatric surgery.
-If you only have deposits of fat in the abdominal region with no lax skin or stretched muscles, liposuction alone may be enough for you.
-Your skin must have sufficient elasticity, however.
+If you only have stubborn fat deposits in your abdominal region, but do not have skin laxity or stretched muscles, liposuction alone may be enough for you.
+Your skin must have enough elasticity, however.
 We can determine what you need during your consultation.

-At that time, we will also discuss your concerns about your appearance and your goals for your tummy tuck, as well as your medical history, medications you take, and previous procedures you have had.
-We will answer all of your questions, explain what to expect from surgery, and tell you how to prepare for your surgery.
+If you are considering tummy tuck surgery, your first step is to meet one-on-one with a qualified cosmetic surgeon to discuss your concerns about your appearance and your goals for your tummy tuck, as well as your medical history, medications you take, and previous procedures you have had.
+We will answer all your questions, explain what to expect, and tell you how to prepare for your surgery.

 The Tummy Tuck Procedure

-A tummy tuck usually takes 2-4 hours.
-It can sometimes be combined with other procedures, such as a thigh lift, breast augmentation, or breast lift, as long as the total time of your surgery does not exceed 7-8 hours.
+A tummy tuck is an outpatient procedure that usually takes two to four hours.
+You may also choose to combine your abdominoplasty with other cosmetic procedures, such as a thigh lift, breast augmentation, or breast lift, as long as the total time of your surgery does not exceed seven to eight hours.

-A mini-tummy tuck may be possible for some patients who have excess skin and muscle laxity only below the belly button.
-This procedure is much the same except it can be done with a smaller incision, and the belly button does not have to be re-positioned.
-If you have excess skin or loss of muscle tone above the belly button, however, you are recommended to get a full tummy tuck.
+For patients who have excess skin and muscle laxity only below their belly button, a slightly less complex operation called a mini tummy tuck is a good option.
+This procedure follows a similar process as the one described above, except it requires a smaller incision, and does not involve repositioning your belly button.
+If you have excess skin or loss of muscle tone both above and below your navel, however, we suggest that you undergo a full tummy tuck.

-Please avoid taking Advil, Aleve, aspirin, ibuprofen, Motrin, and Naprosyn for two weeks prior to your surgery.
-High dose vitamins and herbal medications should also be avoided.
-Most other medications that you take regularly can be taken before your procedure.
-It is especially important to take blood pressure medication so that your blood pressure remains normal during surgery.
+Please avoid taking Advil, Aleve, aspirin, ibuprofen, Motrin, and Naproxen for two weeks before the date of your surgery.
+Please also refrain from taking high-dose vitamins and herbal medications.
+If you take other prescriptions or over-the-counter medications regularly, you should be able to continue taking those before your procedure.
+If you are on blood pressure medication, it is especially critical to keep taking it, so your blood pressure remains normal during surgery.

-Your tummy tuck will be performed in the hospital using general anesthesia.
+One of our four board-certified cosmetic surgeons will perform your tummy tuck in the hospital while you are under general anesthesia.
 Most patients can go home the same day, but be sure to have someone available to drive you home and stay with you for the first 24 hours, as you will be drowsy from the anesthesia.

 Recovering from a Tummy Tuck